AI red teaming platform

 What gets tested

-The platform tests the deployed AI system, not just the base model.
-Campaigns reason across prompts, tools, memory, retrieval, identity, and business logic so findings match the failures attackers would actually exploit.
+The platform tests the deployed AI system across the base model, prompts, tools, memory, retrieval, identity, and business logic so findings match the failures attackers would actually exploit.

 Tests whether agents can be steered into unsafe tool calls, privilege escalation, data access outside policy, or multi-step workflows that bypass approval gates.